nanocosmos/documentation-net/docs/dashboard/start_streaming.md

 ### Live Processing

 Live Processing lets you enhance your stream with additional automated features.
-You can either apply the same settings, by clicking on **Sync settings across profiles**, to all transcoding profiles (if using multiple) or configure them individually. <br/> Applying uniform settings is useful for **Live Replay**, while separate settings allow tailored configurations for different stream qualities.
+You can either apply the same settings to all streams part of your ABR streamgroup by clicking on **Sync settings across profiles** or configure them individually. <br/> Applying uniform settings is useful for **Live Replay**, while separate settings allow tailored configurations for different stream qualities.

 :::info Enabling `live processing` features
 If you wish to utilize this feature, you would need to activate them and ensure that the corresponding pricing and payment options are set up.